 Since moving here, I desperately missed conversations and opportunities to explore some of things I plan to write about.
 I am using this blog (firstly) as a means to work through some of this thinking and to follow my own pathway of inquiry.
 The blog name, haere hinengaro is the Māori (indigenous people of Aotearoa New Zealand) translation for intellectual journey….intellectual in a psychological sense not a highbrow one.

-By the way, there is a random hydraulic fracturing tab attached to this blog spot, leading to an old blog Reflections of the Watering Hole.
+There is a random hydraulic fracturing tab attached to this blog spot, leading to an old blog Reflections of the Watering Hole.
 I doubt many would be excited for that read, but the information is there and I didn’t want to let it go.
 I started this blog (which focuses on water quality) during one of my academic stints studying the social and environmental impacts of oil and natural gas development in the Denver-Julesburg Basin in the United States.
 While some of the information is a bit ‘dated’ (2013), many of the conundrums remain relevant today.